DeshmukhChinmay/Climate-Hero/README.md

 5. Run project

 ## Controls
-WASD/Arrow keys to move
+WASD/Arrow keys to move.
-Ctrl/Left mouse click to attack
+Ctrl/Left mouse click to attack.
-Tab to talk to NPC(cats)
+Tab to talk to NPC(cats).
-ESC to pause
+ESC to pause.

 ## Other Info
 Details about the game can be found in the project wiki home.